FrancisMcconville/twitchChatSentimentBot/readme.md

 # Twitch Chat Sentiment Analyzer
-Analyzes twitch chat messages for their sentiment and hype. \
+Django app which analyzes twitch chat messages for their sentiment and hype. \
 Written for python 3.5, using Vaders sentiment analysis \
 \
 Django project must be run with --noreload flag: `manage.py runserver --noreload`\